Workers’ Compensation for Electricians

 - Continuing medical care, including primary care physician visits, medication, rehabilitation, and physical therapy

-- The temporary loss of income from wages
+- The temporary loss of income

-Workers’ Comp is legally required in almost every state.
-You can find out more about your state’s Workers’ Comp requirements to see if you are legally required to carry insurance.
-Not having Workers’ Comp insurance can lead to legal entanglements down the road if you are found to be in violation of your state law’s compliance agreements.
-You don’t want to face legal and financial penalties on top of potential injury-related expenses for not providing electrical Workers’ Comp.
+Workers’ comp is legally required in almost every state.
+You can find out more about your state’s workers’ comp requirements to see if you are legally required to carry insurance.
+Not having workers’ comp insurance can lead to legal entanglements down the road if you are found to be in violation of your state law’s compliance agreements.
+You don’t want to face legal and financial penalties on top of potential injury-related expenses for not providing electrical workers’ comp.

-The legal risk of not having Workers’ Comp aside, this insurance type just makes good business sense.
+The legal risk of not having workers’ comp aside, this insurance type just makes good business sense.
 It ensures business continuity even if an employee is injured on the job, and sends the message to your electricians that your company cares about their wellbeing.

 Cost of Workers’ Comp Insurance for Electricians

-Keep your wallet and your team safe when you save money on insurance premiums by preventing injuries before they happen.
 Implement risk management strategies according to industry regulations, provide safety training for employees, and issue protective equipment to show your team that you take safety seriously.
 Insurers tend to favor businesses that prioritize safety and have a low history of claims.
 Risk mitigation helps your electric business accomplish both.